-2. Policy
+Policy

 - a.
 We believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other children. - b.
-We recognise that children are capable of abusing their peers and this will be dealt with under our child protection policy and in line with KCSiE 2021 - c.
+We recognise that children are capable of abusing their peers and this will be dealt with under our child protection policy and in line with KCSiE 2022 - c.
 We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - d.
-We will minimise the risk of peer-on-peer abuse by: - i.
-Prevention:
+We will minimise the risk of child-on-child abuse by: -